Berulacks/git-jira-issue-selector/README.md

 ## Install:

-Just run: pip3 install <the file>
+Just run: `pip3 install <python package or path to git directory of repo>`

 ## Configuration:

 The Issue Selector needs to be configured globally, once; and then again one time for every project.

-To configure it globally type: git jira config
+To configure it globally type: `git jira config`

-To configure it locally type (while in a git repository): git jira config local
+To configure it locally type (while in a git repository): `git jira config local`

 If these files are not found by default, the program will automatically generate them and prompt you to edit them.
 This only happens on first-run.

-For further questions reach me on slack @derin or through email: derin@ml1.net
+The program stores all configuration and cache files in `$HOME/.config/issue-selector`.
+Cache files are updated every time the user invokes the script with the `-u` flag, updates a configuration file, or the time specified in the `Refresh Interval` field from a configuration file changes.

+_NB:_ Configuration files are loaded in the following order: `Global -> Local -> Additional config specified by the user`

 ## Usage: